Big Brother Brasil 22: Power of Veto

 In some weeks, the nominated housemates compete against each other for one last chance to save themselves from eviction.
 The housemates nominated by the HoH are not eligible to compete and are guaranteed to face Brazil's vote.

 Power of No

 At the beginning of each week, the previous Head of Household may or may not be given the opportunity to disqualify some housemates from competing in the upcoming HoH competition.

 Big Phone

 Once in a while, the Big Phone rings, unleashing good or bad consequences on the nomination process for those who decide to answer it.

 The Counterattack

 The counterattack is a surprise power given to either the HoH's nominee and/or the House's nominee, in which they have the opportunity to automatically nominate an additional housemate for eviction.
 While viewers are informed when the power will be featured in advance (on Thursdays before the Head of Household competition even takes place), the housemates are only informed about the twist on the spot, during Sunday's live nominations.

 Housemates

 The cast list was unveiled on January 14, 2022.

+Future appearances

+In 2023, Eliezer do Carmo and Natália Deodato appeared on Bake Off Celebridades 3.
+Eliezer finished in 7th place, while Natália ended up winning the competition.

+In 2023, Natália Deodato appeared on A Grande Conquista 1, she have to compete for a place to enter in the game, Natália won her place in the mansion and finished the game in 3rd place.
+In 2025, Natália also appeared on De Férias com o Ex Caribe as original cast member.

+In 2024, Larissa Tomásia appeared in A Fazenda 16, she finished in 23rd place in the competition.